tarast17/github-publisher-test/docs/notes/testing.md

 ---
-share: true
+share: True
-dg-home: true
+dg-home: True
-dg-publish: true
+dg-publish: True
 ---
 it is a note ?
 Tesing using phone
 Gcihcug ug ufwyrwyr